 Sheridan has been an incredible experience for our children.
 It is caring nurturing and extremely child focused - things that make it a safe place for our kids to try new things stretch themselves and explore complex ideas and concepts.
 We have had wonderful experiences with teachers in every grade so far who care about our children as people and learners.
 From languages to art to science they work to engage each kid where they are and stretch their limits.
 If you are considering Sheridan I encourage you to go to an open house and talk to one of the 8th graders - the best measure of a school's success.
 You will be blown away by their maturity and poise and by the fact that they are truly well-balanced kind thoughtful human beings.
 Both my daughters look up to the older kids at the school and feel connected to and supported by them.
 It is a real community not snobby not racist not quirky.
 Take the negative posts with a real grain of salt - and go visit and see for yourself.
 It is an amazing place.

 Sheridan School is a private middle school in Washington.
 The principal of Sheridan School is Randy Plummer.
-225 children attend Sheridan School and are mostly Black, non-Hispanic; White, non-Hispanic; and Multiracial.
-The student to teacher ratio at Sheridan School is 8:1.
+225 children attend Sheridan School and identify as Black, non-Hispanic; White, non-Hispanic; and Multiracial.
+The ratio of students to teachers at Sheridan School is 8:1.
 Deal Middle School is one of the nearest middle schools.

 - Ceramics sculpture